 - If the Customer doesn't reply, send them a reminder

 - If the Customer accepts, create a Sales Invoice based on the Sales Quote

 - Authorise Sales Invoice

 - Update Customer on Progress

 - Post Sale Promotion (Promote sales offers to customers who have not bought anything in a while)

 Before starting a workflow, you will need to make sure the correct notifications are enabled.

 Notifications can be used to signal when actions have been started, completed or left unfinished.
 They can be sent internally to staff using DEAR system alerts, as emails, or externally as API requests.
 Notifications can be used to trigger or end a task workflow.
 This is an optional step, you can set up task workflows and assign tasks without configuring notifications, unless you want to trigger or end a workflow automatically.

-Once you have planned your workflow, consider which notifications you will need to trigger to carry out these tasks.
-Using our sample workflow, we will need the following notifications enabled:
+Once you have planned your workflow, consider which notifications you may need to trigger to carry out these tasks.
+For our example below, we will need to enable the following notifications: